Writing and Using Multiple-Choice (MC) Quizzes in Teaching (3-week course)

 reflecting on ways of using quizzes in teaching

 practising how to write MC questions following research-based guidelines

 exploring how MC questions can target higher-order thinking skills

-becoming familiar with Bloom’s taxonomy, Webb’s depth of knowledge, or similar frameworks that can support the design of this type of questions
+becoming familiar with Bloom’s taxonomy, Webbs’ depth of knowledge to support the design of this type of questions

 Week Three will focus on:

-setting up an MC quiz using one of the digital tools available at CBS
+setting up a MC quiz using one of the digital tools available at CBS

 preparing and submitting a plan where participants present their rationale for using MC quizzes in their teaching